RebeccaSeraphine/seraphine-arts/content/charity/2023/index.en.md

 Like before, all profits from this [collection](https://shop.seraphine-arts.com/en/collections/reflection) will be donated quarterly to the LOAN Stiftung to support children in need.

 **Update July 2023:** Thank you for an amazing first six months!
 We were able to raise 567€ through the art for charity cooperation to support projects of the LO-ANH Foundation.

+**Update October 2023:** An additional 186€ have been donated to the LO-ANH Foundation.
+Thank you!